 Sura 8, Al-Anfal — “Booty,” or “The Spoils of War” — dates from the second year of the Medinan period, the second part of Muhammad’s prophetic career.
-It was revealed not long after the Battle of Badr, the first great victory of the Muslims over their chief rivals of the time, the pagan Quraysh tribe.
+Islamic tradition holds that it was revealed not long after the Battle of Badr, the first great victory of the Muslims over their chief rivals of the time, the pagan Quraysh tribe.
 The title of this sura is better known than most, since Saddam Hussein used Al-Anfal as the name for his genocidal 1988 campaigns against the Kurds, in which between 50,000 and 100,000 people were murdered.

 The victory at Badr was the turning point for the Muslims.
 It became the stuff of legend, a cornerstone of the new religion.
 And Allah rewarded those to whom he had granted victory.
-Verses 1-4 praise the true believers, who follow the Islamic rules concerning prayer, fasting, and almsgiving, and address for the first time the question of the spoils of war from Badr.
+In verses 1-4 he praises the true believers, who follow the Islamic rules concerning prayer, fasting, and almsgiving, and address for the first time the question of the spoils of war from Badr.
 There was great booty for the victors — so much, in fact, that it became a bone of contention.
 Muhammad was receiving questions about the disposal of the booty, and Allah tells the Muslims that that is entirely up to Muhammad (v.
 1).
 This was in accord with a special privilege that Allah had granted to Muhammad.
 Muhammad explained: “I have been given five (things) which were not given to any amongst the Prophets before me.”
 These included the fact that “Allah made me victorious by awe (by His frightening my enemies)” and “the booty has been made Halal (lawful) to me (and was not made so to anyone else).”
+Victorious with “awe” is often translated in other hadiths as “victorious through terror.”

-Verses 5-17 refer to various incidents that took place before and during the battle, emphasizing that Allah commands warfare and protects the believers in it.
+Allah then refers to various incidents that took place before and during the battle (vv.
+5-17), emphasizing that he commands warfare and protects the believers in it.
 The true believers were willing to go out of their homes to wage jihad warfare, although some disliked doing so and disputed with Muhammad about having to do so (vv.
 5-6).
-This echoes 2:216: “Fighting is prescribed for you, and ye dislike it.
-But it is possible that ye dislike a thing which is good for you, and that ye love a thing which is bad for you.”
-Allah’s promise of “one of the two enemy parties” (v.
-7) means, according to Ibn Kathir, that the Muslims would attain victory by either “confiscating the caravan or defeating the Quraysh army.”
+This echoes 2:216: “Fighting has been enjoined upon you while it is hateful to you.
+But perhaps you hate a thing and it is good for you; and perhaps you love a thing and it is bad for you.
+And Allah Knows, while you know not.”
+Allah says that he “intended to establish the truth by His words and to eliminate the disbelievers” (v.
+7).

-Allah sent angels against the Quraysh “because they contended against Allah and His Messenger: If any contend against Allah and His Messenger, Allah is strict in punishment” (v.
+Allah sent angels against the Quraysh “because they opposed Allah and His Messenger.
+And whoever opposes Allah and His Messenger – indeed, Allah is severe in penalty.” (v.
 13).
 The Muslims must always advance, never turning their backs on the enemy, unless they do so as a stratagem of war (vv.
 15-16).
 Allah tells Muhammad that the Muslims were merely passive instruments at Badr.
 At one point, according to Ibn Ishaq, Muhammad threw pebbles toward the Quraysh, exclaiming: “Foul be those faces!”
-But it was Allah who killed the Quraysh and even Allah who threw the pebbles, “in order that He might test the believers by a gracious trial from Himself: for Allah is He Who heareth and knoweth (all things)” (v.
+But it was Allah who killed the Quraysh and even Allah who threw the pebbles: “And you did not kill them, but it was Allah who killed them.
+And you threw not, when you threw, but it was Allah who threw that He might test the believers with a good test.
+Indeed, Allah is Hearing and Knowing.” (v.
 17).

-Verses 18-19 address the unbelievers, warning the Quraysh not to attempt another attack, telling them they will again be defeated no matter how much more numerous they are than the Muslims.
-Verses 20-30 then address the Muslims again, exhorting them to faith and reminding them how Allah gave them victory at Badr despite the enemy’s superior numbers (v.
+Then Allah address the unbelievers (vv.
+18-19), warning the Quraysh not to attempt another attack, telling them they will again be defeated no matter how much more numerous they are than the Muslims.
+He then addresses the Muslims again (vv.
+20-30), exhorting them to faith and reminding them how Allah gave them victory at Badr despite the enemy’s superior numbers (v.
 26).
 The unbelievers may plot and plan, but “Allah is the best of plotters” (v.
 30).